top of page

 • We all have a part to play in protecting religious, cultural, and ecological diversity.

-• We are called in solidarity with survivors to advance empathy, dignity, and equality.
+• We are called in solidarity with survivors to advance fairness, dignity, and justice.

-• Research and design strategies to restore the natural, cultural, agricultural, social and religious landscape in Shingal
+• To restore the natural, cultural, agricultural, social, and religious landscape of Shingal

-• Support regenerative farming for food security and survivor livelihood
+• To promote regenerative farming for food security and sustainable livelihoods

 RS Board.jpg